TomerFi/selenium-nunit-robotframework-tutorial/post/POST.md

 ## Selenium, NUnit, and Robot Framework Walkthrough

 Let me start by saying, I'm not a frontend developer by no stretch of the imagination.</br>
-I don't do web pages, or UI's...
-I have a very poor taste in colors, elements and what not...</br>
+I don't do web pages, or UI's...</br>
 :smirk:

 But...</br>